MateusF03/DiscordAH/README.md

 # DiscordAH
-A simple Cards Agains't Humanity Discord bot
+A simple Cards Against Humanity Discord bot

 ## Compiling
 To compile the bot, you will need to have [Gradle](https://gradle.org/), after that, clone the repository and go in the created directory.